Call 1-877-322-0281 Monday through Friday, 9:00 AM to 6:00 PM ET.

 Slows down food leaving your stomach

-Savings & Support
+Savings & support

 Health care systems vary from country to country, which can result in different list prices.
 However, it’s important to note that a drug’s list price does not always reflect the actual out-of-pocket cost for a patient, which is determined based on specific insurance coverage and region.

 aSavings card offer applies to eligible commercially insured patients with coverage for Ozempic®.
-Maximum savings of $150 for a 1-month prescription, $300 for a 2-month prescription, and $450 for a 3-month prescription.
+Maximum savings of $100 for a 1-month prescription, $200 for a 2-month prescription, and $300 for a 3-month prescription.
 Month is defined as 28 days.
-Offer is good for up to 24 months.
+Offer is good for up to 48 months.
 Eligibility and other restrictions apply.

-With Ozempic® you get access to TexT2Connect—a free savings and support program.
-After signing up you’ll get text support with reminders, inspiration, and resources to help you start and stay on Ozempic®
+With Ozempic®, you get access to TexT2Connect—a free savings and support program.
+After signing up, you’ll get text support with reminders, inspiration, and resources to help you start and stay on Ozempic®.

 Text BEGIN to 21848 to get started.